LiorToledano/LiorToledano/README.md

 <h1 align="center">Hi , I'm Lior Toledano 👋</h1>

-<h3 >I'm a passionate Deep Learning and Computer Vision developer from Israel</h3>
+<h3 align="center" >I'm a passionate Deep Learning and Computer Vision developer from Israel</h3>

 - 👨‍💻 B.Sc. in Software Engineering from Afeka Tel Aviv Academic College of Engineering.

-- 🔭 I’m currently looking for a full position in the field of Deep Learning and Computer Vision
+- 🔭 I’m currently looking for a full position in the field of Deep Learning and Computer Vision.

-- ⚡ Kaggle competitions Expert **Ranked on the Top 1,7000 competitors.**
+- ⚡ Kaggle competitions Expert **ranked on the top 1,700 competitors.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">